Eitantan/IridiumLang/README.md

 - It's free
 - It's perfect for beginners and pros alike!
 - It's open-source under the GNU General Public License v3.0
-- Its written in the blazing fast language Rust (there's also a NodeJS version, which has more syntax.)
+- Its written in C# (there's also a NodeJS version, which has more syntax.)
 - Syntax for getting internal variables

 # Syntax (unfinished)